rufaro-ndhlovu/rufaro-ndhlovu/README.md

 ### ✨ Highlight Projects

 - [**Gazetteer – Country Profiling App**](https://github.com/rufaro-ndhlovu/RufaroNdhlovu)
-  A mobile-first app that uses Geonames and OpenWeather APIs to display country info, demographics, and weather on an interactive map.
-Built with HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and Leaflet.
+  A mobile-first app that uses various APIs to display country info, demographics, and weather information as well as Wikipedia and News information.
+This is displayed on an interactive map and was built using HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and Leaflet.

 - [**Company Directory – Personnel Management System**](https://github.com/rufaro-ndhlovu/RufaroNdhlovu)
   A full-stack CRUD application for managing company personnel data.
 Built using MySQL, PHP, Bootstrap, JavaScript, and jQuery with strong validation and usability standards.
 Includes sign-off documentation for real-world use case.